Self-medication: Specific mechanisms

 Some people who have a mental illness attempt to correct their illnesses by using certain drugs.
-Depression is often self-medicated with alcohol, tobacco, cannabis, or other mind-altering drug use.
+Depression is often self-medicated by the use of alcohol, tobacco, cannabis, or other mind-altering drugs.
 While this may provide immediate relief of some symptoms such as anxiety, it may evoke and/or exacerbate some symptoms of several kinds of mental illnesses that are already latently present, and may lead to addiction or physical dependency, among other side effects of long-term use of the drug.
 This does not differ significantly from the potential effects of drugs provided by physicians, which are equally capable of producing dependency and/or addiction and also have side effects arising from long-term use.

-People with posttraumatic stress disorder have been known to self-medicate, as well as many individuals without this diagnosis who have experienced psychological trauma.
+People with post-traumatic stress disorder have been known to self-medicate, as well as many individuals without this diagnosis who have experienced psychological trauma.

 Due to the different effects of the different classes of drugs, the SMH postulates that the appeal of a specific class of drugs differs from person to person.
 In fact, some drugs may be aversive for individuals for whom the effects could worsen affective deficits.

 CNS depressants

 Alcohol and sedative/hypnotic drugs, such as barbiturates and benzodiazepines, are central nervous system (CNS) depressants that lower inhibitions via anxiolysis.
 Depressants produce feelings of relaxation and sedation, while relieving feelings of depression and anxiety.
 Though they are generally ineffective antidepressants, as most are short-acting, the rapid onset of alcohol and sedative/hypnotics softens rigid defenses and, in low to moderate doses, provides relief from depressive affect and anxiety.
 As alcohol also lowers inhibitions, alcohol is also hypothesized to be used by those who normally constrain emotions by attenuating intense emotions in high or obliterating doses, which allows them to express feelings of affection, aggression and closeness.
 Most patients that have been hospitalized for substance use or alcohol dependence reported using drugs in response to depressive symptoms.
 This type of misuse is more likely in men than in women.
 This makes diagnosing a psychiatric disorder very difficult in substance abusers, because of self medicating.

+Alcohol

-People with social anxiety disorder commonly use these drugs to overcome their highly set inhibitions.
+People with social anxiety disorder commonly use alcohol to overcome their highly set inhibitions.